reach4help/reach4help/covidhelphub-frontend/README.md

 ### Figma Wireframes

 To understand what is being built, explore the wireframes.
-See https://www.figma.com/file/PgYaf0sV88x6P9UxoEgXJB/Reach4Help-Organization-Dashboard?node-id=2087%3A6546 for wireframe of the request flow.
+See https://www.figma.com/file/PgYaf0sV88x6P9UxoEgXJB/Reach4Help-Organization-Dashboard?node-id=2087%3A6546 for wireframe of the request flow after it is created.
 See https://www.figma.com/file/PgYaf0sV88x6P9UxoEgXJB/Reach4Help-Organization-Dashboard?node-id=1224%3A3203 for the flow for creating a request.
 **IGNORE** the page title which says "Help us make a difference".
+It should be something like "What do you need?"

 There will be questions as you start to look at the screens in detail and build the screens.
 Funnel questions through Ethan.
 Use your best judgement about what to implement rather than waiting to get an answer and if it is different than the mockups, the UI team can review.